Skip to main content Skip to main navigation

 Key take-outs

-• Hiring only makes up part of the cost of the recruitment process
+• Hiring only makes up part of the cost of recruitment.

 • Don't forget the hidden costs, such as meeting legal obligations.

 Like it or not, the true cost of employing someone stretches well beyond what you pay them.
-To keep your business going, you'll need sufficient sales to cover the additional expenses your new employee brings as well as enough cash to pay them.
+And to keep your business going, you’ll need enough sales to cover the additional expenses your new employee brings as well as enough cash to pay them – this is where an employment costs calculator (XLS 116KB) can help.

-If you haven't factored in the full costs involved, you could be in for a bumpy ride.
-In this help guide we summarise what to consider.
+If you haven’t factored in the full costs involved, you could be in for a bumpy ride.
+Here’s what to consider.

 Wage costs